SarahDal/sarahdal.github.io/_posts/2024-02-17-BlindburnStill.md

 ![]({{ site.url }}{{ site.baseurl }}/assets/images/blindburn/PenineWay.jpg)

-Just as I was wondering about hopping over to look at a trig pont, I spotted some Cheviot Wild Goats looking dramatic in the mist.
+Just as I was wondering about hopping over to look at a trig point, I spotted some Cheviot Wild Goats looking dramatic in the mist.

 ![]({{ site.url }}{{ site.baseurl }}/assets/images/blindburn/CheviotGoats.jpg)